 - identify how information can be used to create a competitive advantage.

 Meet the team

 Your lead educator in this course is Associate Professor Lubna Alam who has 15 years experience in researching and teaching technology disruption and IT-business alignment.

 This course is also part of a unique set of postgraduate degrees offered on FutureLearn by Deakin University in Australia.
 It is the first course of five that together make up one of the introductory units for the Masters of Cyber Security.
-Open learners from all over the world and enrolled Deakin degree students will be learning together in this course over the next two weeks.

 Tell us a little about yourself in the comments.
 Share with other learners what are you hoping to achieve through this course.

 © Deakin University